RealBluxy/Announcements/README.md

 ## Announcements
-A PMMP Plugin That Broadcasts A Random Announcement (wrote by the owner) Every minute or so (you can change the time) !
+A PMMP Plugin That Broadcasts A Random, Custom Announcement Once Each Minute (time might be changed)  !

 ## How To Use: